Mark of Ephesus: Legacy

 The Orthodox Church considers Mark of Ephesus a saint, calling him, together with Photius the Great and Gregory Palamas, a Pillar of Orthodoxy.
-Nikodimos of the Holy Mountain, in his service to the saint, called him "the Atlas of Orthodoxy."
+Nikodimos of the Holy Mountain, in his service to the saint, called him "the Atlas of Orthodoxy".
 His feast day is January 19, the day his relics were moved to the monastery of Lazarus in Galata.

+Studies of Mark of Ephesus thought are important in modern relations between Catholics and Eastern Orthodox with Fr Kappas on the Catholic side noting that Mark of Ephesus was known for displaying a great deal of charity and respect toward the Latins during the tense debates at the Council of Florence.

 Theology

 Mark's theological output was extensive and covered a wide range of genres and topics typical of monastic writers.

 Hymnography

 Mark composed a wealth of poetic texts honoring God and the saints, many of which were intended for use in a liturgical setting.
 In addition to canons and services to Jesus Christ, the Mother of God, and the angels, Mark honored his favorite Fathers of the Church: Gregory Palamas, John Damascene, Symeon Metaphrastes, along with a wealth of more ancient saints.
 Additionally, Mark composed verses celebrating the lives and achievements of his heroes, such as Joseph Bryennios.